Our Core Values Guide Us

 Our Rosemead and Duarte Early Education teams remain committed to developing our children, in and out of the classroom.

 Families trust our program to provide a safe learning environment, and during these challenging times, we continue to serve our children and families according to their needs.
-We remain open, practicing social distancing protocol.
+We remain open, following strict personal hygiene practices, frequent hand washing and social distancing.
+All employees are required to wear masks and have their temperatures checked prior to starting their shifts for the day.
 In fact, we're proud to highlight that essential employees working so hard to treat and cure those affected by coronavirus COVID-19, such as the doctors, nurses and researchers from the City of Hope, have turned to our early ed program for their childcare needs.

 New videos are constantly being added, with plans to expand the feature to become a more comprehensive online learning experience in the future.